royllo/explorer/docs/design/lnurl-auth/README.md

 Please, not that when you create the user, we don't know anything about the user except the linking key.
 So we use this key as the username.

+### Implements UserDetailsService.

+`UserDetailsService` is used throughout the Spring framework as a user DAO.
+The method `UserDetails loadUserByUsername( String username)` we must

+### lnurlAuthFactory